bahrus/zenmu/README.md

 zen mu is a markup language for HTML,  inspired by the compact [Emmet abbreviation syntax] (http://docs.emmet.io/cheat-sheet/).
 Emmet was formally known as [zen coding] (https://www.smashingmagazine.com/2013/03/goodbye-zen-coding-hello-emmet/).

-Zenmu provides a tag library function which parses the compact syntax and expands the syntax into full HTML.
+Zen mu provides a tag library function which parses the compact syntax and expands the syntax into full HTML, or rather, a kind of abstract syntax tree that is easily converted to HTML, but which can generate dynamic html generators based on existing frameworks as well.

 An example of what this looks like is as follows: